Richardaeld/Fat_Racoon_Kitchen/README.md

     + Suffix validation had to be expanded to include ".net" and ".org".
 + Searching mongo DB using collection.db.find("$text": "$search": <value>) unable to return booleans.
 This is an issue with users being able to search "lazy" or "grandparent" tags.
+    + A browse button was added that searches for "lazy" and "grandparent" using the equals operator ("$eq")
+    + This search requires a specific operator so a button was designed for users.
+This would allow users to search for these tags and doesnt make the search engine unnecessarily complex

 # Deployment
 ## Setup structure on GitPod for developers